 Options for arriving at the Workshop

-We can arrange transfers for you outside of the pre-scheduled time-frame at an additional cost per person depending on number of travelers.
+We can arrange transfers for you outside of the pre-scheduled time at an additional cost per person depending on number of travelers.

-If you prefer to fly into Rome, it is simple to take the train from the Rome airport to Chiusi-Chianciano station.
-We can arrange a driver to pick you up from there.
+If you prefer to fly into Rome rather than Florence, it is simple to take the train from the Rome airport to Chiusi-Chianciano station.

-OR if you would like to have your own transportation while in Tuscany, (highly recommended for non-painting guests) you can reserve a rental a car, picking up in either Chiusi train station, Rome, Florence, or Pisa.
+OR if you would like to have your own transportation while in Tuscany, you can reserve a rental a car, picking up in either Chiusi train station, or from Rome, or Florence.
 It is easy to drive in the slow-paced countryside of Tuscany.

 Closest Train Station:

 Dates to Know for Travel:

-The workshop ends on Saturday, September 8, after a farewell breakfast.
-Group transportation to back to Florence will be at about 10 am, depending on the departure needs of the group.
+The workshop ends on Sunday, May 12, after a farewell breakfast.
+Group transportation back to Florence will be scheduled about 10 am, depending on the departure needs of the group.
 We can arrange transfers for you to the train station in Chiusi, for return to Rome, as well.

 As always, please let me know if you have any questions about planning your travel.

-The weather in Tuscany in early September is usually warm and sunny, but be prepared for possible rain showers and do bring layers for cool early mornings/evenings.
-Climate is hard to predict anymore!
-The dress code is very relaxed and casual in rural Tuscany, we will be staying in a rustic-chic farmhouse and dining out in town one night at a wonderful restaurant – also casual.
+The weather in Tuscany in early May is usually springlike and mild, but be prepared for possible rain showers and do bring layers for cool early mornings/evenings.
+Climate is hard to predict anymore so be prepared for a range of temperatures.
+The dress code is very relaxed and casual in rural Tuscany.

-In addition to the usual packing items, things you may wish to have: Sun hat, rain jacket, comfortable shoes for walking and standing in nature, swimsuit (pool!), yoga clothes, bug spray, sunscreen, plug adapter for your devices, and simple old clothes to paint in.
+In addition to the usual packing items, things you may wish to have: Sun hat, rain jacket, comfortable shoes for walking and standing in nature, swimsuit (pool/jaccuzzi), yoga clothes, bug spray, sunscreen, plug adapter for your devices, and simple old clothes to paint in – including some warm things.

 We highly recommend you purchase travel insurance to protect your trip investment and your health and wellbeing in case of any unforeseen circumstances before, or during, your trip.
-World Nomads or Travel Guard are two options with easy, online sign-up, or ask your travel agent.
-For best results, purchase trip insurance as soon as you sign up.
+World Nomads or Travel Guard are two options with easy, online sign-up.
+We recommend you purchase trip insurance as soon as you enroll in the course.
+Read more about trip insurance.